worshamweb/weather/README.md

   to present a 7 day forecast.
 Forecast data from the API is cached by US Zip Code for 30 minutes using Rails memory caching.
   There is a thermometer icon in the "Current Conditions" header section that indicates whether the forecast data is cached or fresh.
 A full thermometer icon means cached, a low thermometer icon means freshly updated.
+  ⚠️ **NOTE: At the time this app was developed, the weather api returned a 7 day forecast.
+At some point that has changed to support only a 3 day foreast.
+Since the purpose of this app was just to experiment with certain rails 8 features, and to tinker with Goolgle Places API, it will not be updated**

 * Key Features
   * **Google Places Autocomplete**: Smart address/location input with autocomplete suggestions